Konstantin Chaykin

-Konstantin Chaykin (born 1975) is a Russian watchmaker and inventor.
+Konstantin Chaykin (born 1975) is a Russian watchmaker, inventor and painter.

 He started as an independent watchmaker in 2003, establishing a workshop in St. Petersburg, Russia.
 In the interests of the business, in 2012 he transferred production to Moscow, Russia, where his company currently resides.
-He completed his first clock in 2004,. and in 2008 Académie Horlogère des Créateurs Indépendants (AHCI, English: "Academy of Independent Creators in Watchmaking") accepted him as a candidate.
+He completed his first clock in 2004. and in 2008 Académie Horlogère des Créateurs Indépendants (AHCI, English: "Academy of Independent Creators in Watchmaking") accepted him as a candidate.

 Since 2010 he has been a member of the AHCI (the only such member from Russia), while in 2016 he was elected by AHCI members as the President, a position held until 2019.
 In October 2022, the jury of the Temporis International Awards included Konstantin Chaikin in the Temporis Hall of Fame.

 Inventions

 Konstantin Chaykin’s first patent, RU2306618, granted to him in January 2007, protects the design of an Orthodox Easter date indicator.
-That has been followed by numerous other inventions, and as of May 2021, he owns 89 patents.
+That has been followed by numerous other inventions, and as of early 2025, the number of Konstantin Chaykin’s registered patents exceeded one hundred.

 In April 2020, the World Intellectual Property Organization (WIPO) through an application of the Federal Service for Intellectual Property (Russia) (Rospatent) awarded Konstantin Chaykin the WIPO Medal for Inventors for his contribution in the field of Technical Sciences in the Russian Federation.
-As of February 2023, the number of his patents has increased to 94.
+In 2025, Konstantin Chaikin has officially registered over a hundred patents.